Select Page

 Within Taekwondo, these achievements are clearly recognised through grading systems and long-term progression.
 Outside Taekwondo, however, it can be difficult for schools, colleges, and other organisations to understand what those achievements represent.

-We believe there may be an opportunity to bridge this gap by exploring an optional pathway that helps students translate their training into a form of recognition that is easier to understand in educational contexts - without changing what clubs already do.
+There may be an opportunity to bridge this gap by exploring an optional pathway that translates long-term Taekwondo achievement into a form that is more readily understood within educational contexts - without altering existing club grading systems.

 For Club Owners and Instructors